maurolepore/positrans/README.md

 # Approaching Positron from VS Code for R

-> As someone working with R and used to VS Code (or RStudio), I want to
-> know how to transition to Positron smoothly, so that I can more easily
-> collaborate with colleagues comming from RStudio (or VS Code).

 Positron is a polyglot IDE with great support for R. Because it’s similar in many ways to both VS Code and RStudio, it’s an excellent meeting point for those comming from either IDE.
 However, Positron is